magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 - Minimum kernel version of GNU/Linux 3.2.0
 - Not Stripped meaning information is still present in the binary.
 This makes it easier for us to reverse.

-From the above information we can get even more information, primarily concerning external libarires it may be using and any information present in the binary due to not being stripped.
+From the above information we can get even more information, primarily concerning external libraries it may be using and any information present in the binary due to not being stripped.

 ```bash
 magna@dojo:~$ ldd license